stephengold/Minie/README.md

 #### Dynamic rigid bodies

 Not all collision shapes are suitable for dynamic rigid bodies.
-In particular, the following shapes are intended ONLY for kinematic (unaffected by forces) or static (non-moving) collision objects:
+In particular, the following shapes are suitable ONLY for kinematic (unaffected by forces) or static (non-moving) collision objects:

  + `Box2dShape`